MITLibraries/mitlib-wp-network/.github/README.md

 **Please note:** If the resulting diff from a Composer workflow goes beyond `composer.json` and `composer.lock`, please double-check what is being changed.
 It is likely that something unexpected has happened; proceed with caution.

+**Please note:** Our linting rules expect that you will manually exclude third party plugins in our `phpcs.xml` config.
+For example: `<exclude-pattern>web/app/plugins/FOO</exclude-pattern>`.
+We don't exclude _all_ plugins as we want to ensure that our locally developed plugins follow our standards so by default scanning everything and turning off third party plugins manually is our practice

 #### Adding or updating locally-written code

 Locally-developed plugins and themes are, with rare exceptions, added directly to this repository.